aragon/hack/docs/getting-started.md

 N.B.
 If you're unsure what the difference is between ```npx``` and ```npm```, we recommend you read through this [stackoverflow post.](https://stackoverflow.com/questions/50605219/difference-between-npx-and-npm)

-If you've made it this dar congrats 🤗.
+If you've made it this far congrats 🤗.
 You've just created your first DAO!

 It’s running on your local network and as soon as it's ready it will open in your browser at [localhost:3000](http://localhost:3000)!

 ### Interacting with your first DAO
-[visual tutorial with metamask]

-[visual tutorial with frame]
+If it's not already open, open your browser at the localhost address shown in your terminal.

+[getting-started-dao-0.png]

+You should see the following screen:

+[getting-started-dao-1.png]

+You should see that this DAO is made up of two Aragon apps -- Home and Counter.
+Don't worry about the system settings yet.

+Right now you're in the Home app.
+Click on Counter to open up the Counter app.

+#### Signing your first transaction with Metamask

+[insert visual tutorial]

+#### Signing your first transaction with Frame

+[insert visual tutorial]

 ## Next steps